How to Grow Squash in Containers Without It Taking Over Your Patio

 By: Anh

 I tried growing zucchini in a tiny terra cotta pot three years ago.
-By July, it was a wilted, miserable mess that produced exactly one half-rotten squash before giving up completely.
+By July, it was a wilted, miserable mess that produced exactly one half-rotten squash before giving up entirely.

 Turns out the fix was stupid simple.
-You just need a bigger container and a specific type of seed.
+You need a bigger container, a specific kind of seed, and a little patience with the first wave of flowers (which is something nobody warned me about).

 Here’s how to actually get a harvest on a patio or balcony.